 Tips: Tick the 'No user prompts' checkbox to reduce the number of prompts!

 Note: Some 'bad' BIOSes will boot a single-partition USB drive as a 'super-floppy' drive - but E2B needs to always be booted as a 'hard disk'.
 If however a USB drive contains 2 or more partitions, it should always be booted correctly by all BIOSes as a USB 'hard disk'.

-4.3 Bootloader Options - WinPE v2 [BOOTMGR] (any except SYSLINUX will work)
+3 Bootloader Options - WinPE v2 [BOOTMGR] (any option except SYSLINUX will work)

-4.4 Filesystem and Overrides - either choose FAT32 + Boot as HDD or NTFS + Boot as HDD (recommended) - FAT32 is faster and more compatible with a wider variety of OS's, but you can't have files >4GB with FAT32! exFAT is an alternative option but is not recommended as it cannot be accessed by XP/Vista/Win7RTM and does not work with the Switch_E2B.exe utility.
+NTFS (highly recommended) - although FAT32 is faster and more compatible with a wider variety of OS's, but you can't have files >4GB with FAT32!
+(I always use NTFS!).
+SWITCH_E2B.exe will work with FAT32 volumes and a single .imgPTN file, but SWITCH_E2B.exe works fully with NTFS volumes and supports single and dual partition images too. exFAT is an alternative option but is not recommended as it cannot be accessed by XP/Vista/Win7RTM and does not work with the SWITCH_E2B.exe utility.

-4.5 Copy OS Files - click 'Choose Source' answer Copy Files='NO' (because we want to extract the ZIP file contents, not copy it to the drive) and set to the path of the Easy2Boot .zip file you downloaded in step 2.
+5 Copy OS Files - click 'Choose Source' answer Copy Files='NO' (because we want to extract the ZIP file contents, not copy the zip file onto the drive) and set to the path of the Easy2Boot .zip file you downloaded (rename it to .zip first).

 After clicking '6 Prepare Drive' the drive should be formatted and the zip file unpacked and copied to the USB drive.

 For exFAT: answer YES for the GRLDR bootloader to be installed to the PBR.